Conservation Corps

 1983 - 50th Anniversary of the establishment of the Civilian Conservation Corps (CCC)

-1983 - The Maine Conservation Corps was authorized by Maine’s legislature
+1983 - Maine Conservation Corps (ME) was authorized by Maine’s legislature

-1983 - San Francisco Conservation Corps (SFCC) established.
+1983 - San Francisco Conservation Corps (CA) established.

-1984 - Maryland Conservation Corps (MCC) established as a program of Maryland State Parks
+1984 - Maryland Conservation Corps (MD) established as a program of Maryland State Parks

-1984 - Sacramento Regional Conservation Corps (SRCC) established.
+1984 - Sacramento Regional Conservation Corps (CA) established.

-1985 - National Association of Service and Conservation Corps is established as a national
+1985 - National Association of Service and Conservation Corps (DC) is established as a nonprofit.

-1985 - The Vermont Youth Conservation Corps was established the Vermont State Legislature
+1985 - The Vermont Youth Conservation Corps (VT) was established as a quasi-public nonprofit.

-1986 - Los Angeles Conservation Corps (LACC) established.
+1986 - Los Angeles Conservation Corps (CA) established as a nonprofit.

 1986 - SAGA

-1989 - Arizona Conservation Corps (ACC) established and attached to Arizona State Parks.
+1989 - Arizona Conservation Corps (AZ) established and attached to Arizona State Parks.

 1989 - Earth Conservation Corps (ECC) established as a nonprofit.